jaouahbi/OMMeter/README.md

 ## Credits

-OMAudioMeter is owned and maintained by the [Jorge Ouahbi](https://github.com/jaouahbi).
+OMMeter is owned and maintained by the [Jorge Ouahbi](https://github.com/jaouahbi).

 ## License

-OMAudioMeter is released under the APACHE 2.0 license.
+OMMeter is released under the APACHE 2.0 license.
 See LICENSE for details.